-To ensure a balanced allocation of public resources to the agricultural sector, IFAD's activities in the Sudan target areas in which there is a concentration of poor rural people.
+The Sudan has been a priority country for IFAD since 1979.
+To ensure a balanced allocation of public resources to the agricultural sector, IFAD's activities in the country target areas in which there is a concentration of poor rural people.

-Although some operations have been hindered by the prolonged conflict in the country, they have demonstrated how appropriate incentives can significantly improve agricultural production and consolidate peace initiatives.
+Although some operations have been hindered by more than two decades of political strife and armed conflict in the Sudan, they have demonstrated how appropriate incentives can significantly improve agricultural production and consolidate peace initiatives.
 IFAD has adapted its strategy to the conflict situation, and its programme in the Sudan has adapted to successive shifts in government policies and priorities.

-All of IFAD's operations in the Sudan feature community-based and community-driven processes.
+In fact, all of IFAD's operations in the Sudan feature community-based and community-driven processes.
 Programmes and projects work with local people to ensure food security and income from agriculture within a framework of sustainable natural resource management.

 Establishing self-reliance is an essential aim of these operations.
 IFAD-supported activities encourage community members to form their own organizations to manage credit services, bringing together a broad range of community members from different socio-economic groups.
 They actively involve women in the development process, as well, working to ensure representation of women in grass-roots organizations and on project management teams.

 Programmes and projects financed by IFAD have helped increase agricultural production and have provided crucial infrastructure.
 The programme in the country will continue to target rural poor people in the rainfed sector.